epam/edp-install/docs/operator-guide/add-ons-overview.md

 7. Fill in the required fields:

   * Application Name - addons-demo;
-  * Project name - select the namespace where the project is going to be depolyed;
+  * Project name - select the namespace where the project is going to be deployed;
   * Sync policy - select **Manual**;
   * Repository URL - enter the URL of your forked repository;
   * Revision - **Head**;